How quinoa went from a niche product to mass-market food item

 Before they even sold so much as a single kilo of the quinoa from their container, Patric and Hoa decided to take a stand against what they believed was an absurd import duty.
 "At the time, Switzerland was investing CHF 20 million a year in official development assistance in Bolivia.
 At the same time, taxing a product that can drive economic development without aid money just didn't make sense to us," says Patric.

-Swiss Federal Council repeals customs duties at Swipala's request
+Swiss Federal Council repeals customs duties

 The Customs Administration rejected the request outright, explaining that changing these tariffs was no easy matter and that the Federal Council was the only body that could intervene.
 "So we immediately submitted an application to the Swiss Federal Council to lift the tariffs on quinoa," explains Patric, as if submitting an application like this were the most normal thing to do.
 Just two months later, the Federal Council officially announced that quinoa would no longer be subject to import duties.